filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag should normally be disabled as it slows down the compiler.

+### default-stack-clash-protection
+Build packages with stack clash protection on by default as a hardening measure.
+This enables `-fstack-clash-protection` by default which protects against large memory allocations allowing stack smashing.
+May cause slightly increased codesize, but modern compilers have been adapted to optimize well for this case, as this mitigation is now quite common.
+See https://developers.redhat.com/blog/2020/05/22/stack-clash-mitigation-in-gcc-part-3 and https://www.qualys.com/2017/06/19/stack-clash/stack-clash.txt.

+This flag should be enabled to improve security.

+### default-znow
+Request full relocation on start from `ld.so` by default.
+This sets the `-z,now` (`BIND_NOW`) flag by default on all linker invocations.
+By resolving all dynamic symbols at application startup, parts of the program can be made read-only as a hardening measure.
+This is closely related to RELRO which is also separately enabled by default.
+In some applications with many unresolved symbols (heavily plugin based, for example), startup time may be impacted.

+This flag can be enabled as a security hardening measure at a cost of performance.

 ### doc
 Execute the `make doc-man-doxygen` during a build.
 Build and install a man page for a `libstdc++` library using a `doxygen` tool.